Kaiser784/Web-sec-challenges/challenge/README.md

 Challenge name      : challenge_name
 Description         : should not exceed 100 words, if any additional instruction
-                      is to be given a google doc file may be linked Difficulty          : Easy/Medium/Hard/Insane
+                      is to be given a google doc file may be linked Hints               : If any or else specify as None Difficulty          : Easy/Medium/Hard/Insane
 Points              : 5/10/20/35/50
 ```